Low-latency WebRTC

 LiveKit handles simulcast and adaptive streaming natively.
 For production, mint tokens server-side and pass token + wsUrl so the management token never reaches the browser.

-Install a full node on Ubuntu LTS with one command, or open the managed app.
+Install a full node on Ubuntu or Debian with one command, or start a free trial of managed hosting.